cyphar/paperback/README.md

 and thus no party can be compelled to provide the key without the consent of `k-1` other parties.

-Each party will get a copy of their unique "shard key", and optionally a copy of the "master document" (though this is not necessary, and in some situations you might want to store it separately so that even if the parties collude they cannot use the "master key" as they do not have the "master document").
+Each party will get a copy of their unique "key shard", and optionally a copy of the "master document" (though this is not necessary, and in some situations you might want to store it separately so that even if the parties collude they cannot use the "master key" as they do not have the "master document").
 We